Friday, April 29, 2022

 dunes that won’t hold an epitaph.

-such sad primal parents, the stars,
+the stars, such sad primal parents,

-pray in the false mud of heaven.
+pray porous in the false mud of heaven.

-blurry in swim, appears a mermaid,
+blurry in the swim,

-she who i won’t let scream,
+she who cannot scream,

-she who shall remain thus,
+a mermaid who shall remain thus,

-it drifts drifts drifts
+drifts drifts drifts

-through every kind of husk the wary seek to avoid.
+the wary seek to avoid.

 but it shall end:

-such is the fate of archers
+such is the fate of all chariot archers

-who shoot too-fast food,
+who chase after too-fast food,

-burning the wheels to survive.
+burning their wheels to fly.

 ================================